MartinezAgullo/DeepLearning_intro/README.md

 	 - The exercises of this part are on [01_PerceptronAlgorithm](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/01_PerceptronAlgorithm), [02_Softmax_and_CrossEntropy](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/02_Softmax_and_CrossEntropy), [03_GradientDescent](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/03_GradientDescent), [04_AnalyzingStudentData](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/04_AnalyzingStudentData).
  - **Introduction to PyTorch**:
 	 - In [05_Tensors](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/05_Tensors) the basic objects of PyTorch are defined.
-	-  In [06_NN_MNIST](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/06_NN_MNIST) a NNs is defined and trained to classify the MNIST dataset.
+	-  In [06_NN_MNIST](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/06_NN_MNIST) a NN is defined and trained to classify the MNIST dataset.
 	- In [07_ClassifyingClothes](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/07_ClassifyingClothes), we used a trained NN for the [Fashion-MNIST dataset](https://github.com/zalandoresearch/fashion-mnist) dataset is used.
-This is a more complex dataset than the MNIST.
+This is a more complex dataset than MNIST.
 	 -  We save and load trained models in [08_LoadingAndSavingModels](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/08_LoadingAndSavingModels).
 	 - Use transfer learning to train a state-of-the-art image classifier for dogs and cats in [09_TransferLearning](https://github.com/MartinezAgullo/DeepLearning_intro/tree/main/09_TransferLearning).